 Future bike paths

 After discussions with park staff from the cities of Springfield and Eugene, ODOT has decided not to replace the bike path south of Franklin Boulevard.
 Instead, we will build a new multi-use path on the north side of Franklin Boulevard, connecting to the existing path just east of the Knickerbocker Bridge.
 This configuration will be consistent with the adopted path plans of the cities of Eugene and Springfield.

-In addition, ODOT continues to work with the city of Springfield on a south bank viaduct to accommodate this new path.
-Construction on the viaduct path began in October 2012 and the finished path will open to users by early 2014.
+In addition, ODOT continues to work with the city of Springfield on the south bank viaduct to accommodate this new path.
+Construction on the viaduct path began in October 2012 and the finished path will open to users by September 2014.

 Bridge replacement project cost estimate

 - Project estimated cost is $204 million total.

 - Funding sources are the Oregon Department of Transportation Investment Act III and federal SAFETEA-LU (Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users) earmark funds.

 As bridge construction wraps up, expect to see: